algogz/questions/q/acloud-saa-test3.md

 ### Question 20:

+To maintain compliance with HIPPA, all healthcare-related data being stored on Amazon S3 needs to be encrypted at rest.
+Assuming S3 is being used for storing the data, which two of the following are the preferred methods of encryption?

 - A. Enable Server Side Encryption on your S3 bucket.
 S3 automatically applies AES-256 encryption.
 - B. Encrypt the data locally using your own encryption keys and then transfer the encrypted data to S3.